DexterMagnific/QSvgStyle/README.md

 ## Use

-You can locally make any Qt5 application use QSvgStyle by adding a `-style` option:
+You can launch any Qt5 application with QSvgStyle styling by adding a `-style` option:

 ```
 $ dolphin -style qsvgstyle
 ```

 To globally set QSvgStyle as your default style engine, use your favorite desktop's configuration tool.
-For example, use the systemsettings5 in KDE.
+For example, use the System Settings in KDE.

 # QSvgThemeManager: chose theme and tweak the engine